tuanngominh/game-of-life/README.md

 - Ability to move to next generation (done)
 - Manually move to next generation (done)
 - Manually start/stop the game (done)
-- Manually init creature: Ability to select an element to be born
+- Ability to setup the board: Manually init creature: Ability to select an element to be born (done)
 - Others:
   + Ability to pause game
   + Ability to change board size